Symptoms (film): Production

+Financing

 According to editor Brian Smedley-Aston, Larraz financed the picture himself from his income as a comic book artist and photographer.
 According to the BFI, funding had come from Jean Dupuis, Belgian heir to the fortune generated by the success of The Smurfs, who had decided to go into film production and set up a company in the UK.
 Symptoms marked the beginning of a working relationship between Larraz and Smedley-Aston; Smedley-Aston would also later work with several American directors, including Jeff Lieberman on Squirm (1976) and Blue Sunshine (1978).

 Casting

 Jean Seberg was cast in the role of Helen Ramsey, but was forced to drop out of the production last-minute due to the fact that she was not a member of the Actors' Equity Association; Angela Pleasence was then cast in the leading role.

 Filming

 The film was shot in Harefield Grove, a grade-II listed, early-nineteenth-century country house in the London borough of Hillingdon, where Larraz would later film Vampyres.

 Pleasence described the film shoot as consisting of long days which required her to "get up at four in the morning, and not be home before eleven at night," and noted that director Larraz was controlling on set.
 Pleasence had known co-star Peter Vaughan since her childhood as he was a friend of her father, actor Donald Pleasence.
-During filming, she was struck by an overhead light and was hospitalized, but survived the incident.
+During filming, she was struck by an overhead light and was hospitalized.

 Actress Lorna Heilbron recalled the Larraz as being "intense" and approaching the script in a "psychological way."
 She stated that she was not provided the entire script until well after she had been cast in the part of Anne.
 Both Heilbron and Pleasence stated in 2016 interviews that they had remained close personal friends since making the film.